 Why focus on creating objects based on observation, materials and experimentation?

 I had just graduated as an Industrial Designer and was wondering how to do this job (which is in close contact with production) without feeling guilty every time I envisioned a new object and every time it was produced, even if in small quantities.
-So I started thinking about “messages” in the form of objects, which had the primary purpose of suggesting alternative ways of designing and producing, focused on respect for the environment.
+So I started thinking about “messages” in the form of objects, which had the primary purpose of suggesting alternative ways of designing and producing, focused on sustainable design.